gabelloyd/Theme-Info-Widget-for-Wordpress-Dashboard/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Hey there!
-I'm your new starter plugin.
+I'm your new Theme Info Widget.

 == Description ==

 Hey there!
-I'm your new starter plugin.
+I'm your new Theme Info Widget.

 Looking for a helping hand?
 [View plugin documentation](http://domain.com/).